Tenellia sp. #13

 the head that extends onto the bases of the cephalic tentacles.

-All of the five known Tenellia
+Natural history: Five of the seven known Tenellia

 sp. #13 were found in Halimeda